exabiome/gtnet/docs/source/usage.rst

 Getting predictions
 ^^^^^^^^^^^^^^^^^^^

 To get predictinos for all sequences in a Fasta file, use the ``predict`` subcommand.
+This command also accepts multiple fasta files and the ``-s/--seqs`` argument for getting predictions for individual sequences.

 .. code:: bash

-  gtnet predict data/small.fna > data/small.tax.raw.csv
+  gtnet predict genome.fna > genome.tax.raw.csv

-The first time you run ``predict``, the model file will be downloaded and stored in the same directory that the *gtnet* package is installed in.
-Therefore, for the this to be successful, you must have write privileges on the directory that *gtnet* is installed in.

 Filtering predictions
 ^^^^^^^^^^^^^^^^^^^^^